 Business Guy #2: “Yes, I agree.
 She asks a lot of questions.
 I have my own problems with staff too.
 I need to get back.”

-These guys may run a successful business, but as I overheard their conversation (hey, I was sitting right next to them), I could only think of three words:
+They both may run a successful business, but as I overheard their conversation (hey, I was sitting right next to them), I could only think of three words:

 Arrogance.
 Control.
 Fear.